Eyebright meaner

 Occurrence: Germany, France, Belgium, Switzerland, Italy.
 Other members of the family are found in northern European countries and in Russia.

-The dried, flowering herb (Euphrasiae herba) from the stems, leaves and flowers of Euphrasia rostkoviana is used phytotherapeutically, but fresh extracts of the whole plant are also used as starting products.
+The dried, flowering herb(Euphrasiae herba) from the stems, leaves and flowers of Euphrasia rostkoviana, also Euphrasia stricta, as well as fresh extracts of the whole plant are used phytotherapeutically as starting products.
 The name "eyebright" comes from its use for eye complaints.

-Indications: for coughs and hoarseness; tea applications are indicated for conjunctivitis or blepharitis (see Euphrasia application below).
+Indications: for coughs and hoarseness; tea applications are particularly indicated for conjunctivitis or blepharitis (see Euphrasia application below).

 s.
-Euphrasia officinalis
+Euphrasia herba

-HMPC: Due to lack of proof of efficacy and for hygienic reasons, use on the eye is not recommended.
+HMPC: due to lack of proof of efficacy and for hygienic reasons, use on the eye is not recommended.

 ESCOP: not processed